Blog

 In 2019, Gareth further inspired the nation when he announced he was living with HIV.
 Gareth timed the announcement to coincide with his taking part in an Ironman triathlon, beginning his work to break the HIV stigma and drive home one simple message: HIV did not weaken him.
 He was in control.
 His life was not over.

-Now a regular analyst for ITV Sport’s coverage across multiple Rugby World Cup tournaments and LGBT+ advocate, Gareth is one of the most influential contributors working to end prejudices and stigmas for the LGBT+ community.
+Now a regular analyst for ITV Sport’s coverage across multiple Rugby World Cup tournaments and LGBTQ+ advocate, Gareth is one of the most influential contributors working to end prejudices and stigmas for the LGBTQ+ community.

 Charlie Martin